segmentio/segment-docs/src/unify/product-limits.md

 ## Unify Plus limits

-Beginning August 18, 2023, new Unify Plus users will receive 50 Computed or SQL Traits in addition to five AI Traits.

-In addition, new Engage users will receive the following:
+Beginning August 18, 2023, new Unify Plus users will receive 50 Computed or SQL Traits and five AI Traits.
+In addition, new users will receive the following depending on your Engage plan:
 - **Engage Foundations**: 100 Audiences and 75 Journey Steps
 - **Engage Premier**: 125 Audiences and 100 Journey Steps